panva/openid-client/docs/README.md

     is either `client_secret_jwt` or `private_key_jwt`.
   - `DPoP`: `<KeyObject>` When provided the client will send a DPoP Proof JWT to the Token Endpoint.
 The value must be a private key in the form of a crypto.KeyObject, or any valid crypto.createPrivateKey input.
-The algorithm is determined[^dpop-exception] by the client based on the type of key and the issuer metadata.
+The algorithm is determined[^dpop-exception] automatically based on the type of key and the issuer metadata.
 - Returns: `Promise<TokenSet>` Parsed token endpoint response as a TokenSet.